 Master of Engineering Leadershipat University of British Columbia in Vancouver, Canada

 The University of Toronto has been named as one of the top 100 universities worldwide.
 The school is located in downtown Toronto, one of Canada’s largest cities.
-Students who are interested in studying mechanical engineering at the University of Toronto have to apply to enter a bachelor of applied science programme.
+Students who are interested in studying mechanical engineering at the University of Toronto have to apply to enter a bachelor of applied science (BASc) program.
 Once admitted, they will study objects ranging from cars to medical devices to determine the ways in which they are designed using basic mechanical engineering principles.

 McGill University is another public Canadian university with high worldwide rankings.
-Located in the city of Montreal, the mechanical engineering department offers the students a chance to enrol in a rigorous programme as well as the opportunity for mentorship with some of the best and brightest researchers around the world.
+Located in the city of Montreal, the mechanical engineering department offers the students a chance to enrol in a rigorous program as well as the opportunity for mentorship with some of the best and brightest researchers around the world.

-Once admitted, students have the opportunity to participate in a unique programme called MECH 2.
-This programme allows students to take four consecutive courses over the entire year instead of six or seven courses per term.
+Once admitted, students have the opportunity to participate in a unique program called MECH 2.
+This program allows students to take four consecutive courses over the entire year instead of six or seven courses per term.
 Instead of studying each subject separately, the principles of mechanical engineering are put into a practical context and the classes are held in small sessions along with various field trips and hands-on projects.

 The University of Alberta is a public research university based in the western province of Alberta, with the main campus in the city of Edmonton.
 The school of engineering is home to several faculties, including the faculty of mechanical engineering.
-In fact, the school is home to Canada’s largest mechanical engineering department, with over 700 undergraduate students and 250 graduate students.

 McMaster University is a public research university located in the eastern Canadian city of Hamilton, Ontario.
 Its engineering faculty has consistently been ranked as one of the top schools in the world, with the mechanical engineering discipline being one of the options offered to students admitted to the faculty.

 The University of Waterloo is a public research university located in Waterloo, in the eastern province of Ontario.
-Its mechanical engineering programme is designed to give students the foundation of mechanical design, including mechanics, manufacturing, power, and control.
+Its mechanical engineering program is designed to give students the foundation of mechanical design, including mechanics, manufacturing, power, and control.

 The University of Western Ontario is another Ontario university located in the city of London, Ontario.
 Its department of mechanical engineering consists of 30 faculty members working in various fields of research.

 This is a public research university based in the western Canadian city of Calgary, in the province of Alberta.
-The university’s mechanical engineering programme is part of the larger faculty of engineering, named the Schulich School of Engineering.
+The university’s mechanical engineering program is part of the larger faculty of engineering, named the Schulich School of Engineering.

 Queen’s University is a public research university located in the eastern Canadian city of Kingston, Ontario.
-The university’s mechanical engineering programme provides students with the foundational knowledge to work in mechanical engineering.
+The university’s mechanical engineering program provides students with the foundational knowledge to work in mechanical engineering.
 In addition, the school’s machine shop is complete with CAD workstations as well as CNC machines so students can gain hands-on experience in manufacturing.